October 28, 2024

 They cite Maryland as one example of a state that recently created a behavioral health workforce investment fund.
 In addition to providing additional funding for education and training, the Maryland fund must track and report on its outcomes, including diversity measures, to ensure the funds are being prioritized effectively and equitably where they are most needed.

-CHDI's Kellie Randall, PhD and Katie Newkirk, PhD discussed some of the specific training needs of Connecticut's behavioral health workforce in their recent post.
+CHDI's Kellie Randall, PhD and Katie Newkirk, PhD discussed some of the specific training needs of Connecticut's behavioral health workforce - and particularly for newer clinicians - in their recent blog post.
+Find additional details in Recommendation 5 of the Strategic Plan.

 Many behavioral health clinicians and students entering the field - especially those from historically marginalized backgrounds or families with lower incomes - are facing increasing tuition and high levels of student loan debt.